Category Archives: Greek Royals

 William Bateman Leeds. source: Wikipedia

 The following year, on August 3, 1900 – three days after her divorce from George Worthington was final – May (as she was now known) married William Bateman Leeds.
 Leeds, known as the “Tin King” had amassed a vast fortune in the tin industry.
 A former florist, William later joined with several partners to open the American Tin Plate Company.
 They sold that company to the United States Steel Corporation in 1898 for about 40 million dollars and then invested much of their profits in the railroad industry.
-Upon their marriage, William gave May jewelry valued well over a million dollars, along with a mansion on Fifth Avenue in New York City valued at over 2 million dollars.
+Upon their marriage, William gave May jewelry valued well over a million dollars and a mansion on Fifth Avenue in New York City valued at over 2 million dollars.
 Two years later, the couple welcomed their only child:

 After just eight years of marriage, May’s husband died in Paris, France in June 1908, leaving a fortune of nearly 40 million dollars.
 Now a very wealthy woman, Nancy May Leeds (as she was now known) became a prominent member of European high society.